rafaelsamenezes/goto-transcoder/README.md

 ## Use

+### CBMC -> ESBMC

+1. Generate the GBF from CBMC: `goto-cc file.c`.
+This will generate an `a.out`, for this example we will rename it to `file-cbmc.goto`.
-- To convert from CBMC into ESBMC: `cargo run -- --mode 0 --input ./resources/test/hello-cbmc.goto --output hello.goto`.
+2. To convert from CBMC into ESBMC: `cargo run -- --mode 0 --input file-cbmc.goto --output file-esbmc.goto`.
+3. Run ESBMC: `esbmc --binary file-esbmc.goto --goto-functions-only`.

 ## Goal